OUR BODIES OURSELVESLearn to love what you see in the mirror

 When we compare ourselves with media images of the ideal, we suffer.
 There is strong evidence of the negative effects of women’s social comparisons with media images.
 One study found that women who were briefly exposed to just a handful of media images of females (11 images) experienced increased body dissatisfaction and weight anxiety.
 Other studies show that viewing images of models in mainstream magazines and advertisements provoked increased levels of depression, stress, guilt, shame and insecurity.
 It’s difficult to get through an average day without viewing these images— let alone begin to comprehend the impact of exposure to the hundreds of thousands of images over a lifetime that sends the message, “You don’t measure up.”

 Concerns about weight and appearance begin in early childhood.
 Nearly half of girls ages 6 to 8 report wanting to be slimmer.
 By puberty two thirds of adolescent girls report dieting at some point and becoming preoccupied with weight loss, despite being within the normal weight range for their age group.
 Disordered body image is one of the main precursors for disordered eating and dieting.
 Problems with eating disorders have increased over 400 percent since 1970.
+On the other hand, people who are told by doctors that they may suffer from health problems later on in life if they don’t change their ways have aspects to think about as well.
+For some people, dieting and exercise is something that will benefit them health wise.
+Everyone can do with exercising more.
+For example, if you live around West Palm Beach, you could look into WPB tennis lessons, to start your way to leading a healthier lifestyle.

 While changing culture at large will take time, it is time to start changing at the individual level.
 Developing a positive body image and healthy mental attitude toward our body is crucial to living our lives authentically and moving toward acceptance and self-love.
 The relationship we have with our body is the most meaningful relationship we will ever have.